Santiago City is a 1st class independent component city of Isabela Province in Cagayan Valley Region.

 Christian VIncent Neville Aggabao

 Santiago was a village originally called Carig from the Carig River now Diadi River that runs nearby.
 On May 4, 1743, Spanish missionaries founded a settlement which they called Pueblo Santiago Apostol de Carig in honor of Saint James the Apostle.
 It was only in the 1950s that the name was shortened to just Santiago.

-Before the Villa Verde Trail that connected Cagayan Valley and Central Luzon was built, most goods sold in the locality came from nearby Echague which is located along the shores of the mighty Cagayan River, the main transpot route of boats coming all the way from Aparri, Cagayan Province.
-Then when the trail was built, Santiago became the focal point of trade and its growth was faster than Echague and other towns of Isabela.
+Before the Villa Verde Trail that connected Cagayan Valley to Central Luzon was built, most goods sold in the locality came from nearby Echague which is located along the shores of the mighty Cagayan River, the main transport route of boats coming all the way from Aparri, Cagayan Province.
+When the trail was built, Santiago became the focal point of trade and its growth was faster than Echague and other towns of Isabela.